First indoor ice hockey game: IIHF recognition

 In 2002, the International Ice Hockey Federation (IIHF) announced that it would acknowledge the site of Victoria Rink with "a commemorative plaque or other historical site marker to remind the passers-by of the existence of the Victoria Skating Rink, the birthplace of organized hockey."
 The commemoration has been marked in two ways.
 On May 22, 2008, a commemorative plaque was dedicated at the nearby Centre Bell, along with a plaque honouring James Creighton.
 Further, the IIHF created the Victoria Cup, a trophy named for the arena, for which—along with 1 million Swiss francs—one National Hockey League team and the champion of the European Champions Hockey League play-off annually.
-The first Cup match was held in Berne, Switzerland on October 1, 2008 between the New York Rangers and the Metallurg Magnitogorsk.
+The first Cup match was held in Berne, Switzerland, on October 1, 2008, between the New York Rangers and Metallurg Magnitogorsk.
 The next, and last, edition of the Victoria Cup was held in Zürich on September 29, 2009, between the ZSC Lions and the Chicago Blackhawks.